alphagov/notifications-tech-docs/source/documentation/_callbacks.md

 To do this:

 1. [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in).
-1. In the top left corner of the page, check you have selected the correct service.
-If not, select __Switch service__ in the top right corner of the page and choose the correct one.
+1. In the top left corner of the page, check you're viewing the correct service.
+If not, select __Switch service__ in the top right corner of the page and choose a different service.
 1. Go to the __API integration__ page and select __Callbacks__.

 ## Delivery receipts